 Steven led a national development project to introduce outcome-based contracts for Stop Smoking Services.
 An independent evaluation found that the project successfully increased the supply of stop smoking services whilst reducing health inequalities.
 The approach was advocated in national guidance and the currencies and tariffs were incorporated into national schedules.
 This remains one of the few genuine examples of an NHS outcomes-based contracts that has been successfully evaluated.

-Steven has almost 20 years’ experience managing analytical services in the health and social care services.
+Steven has 20 years’ experience managing analytical services in the health and social care sector.
 He was awarded a BSc.
 Hons in Pure Mathematics and a Masters in Public Health from the University of Birmingham.